• Jump to Content »

 I’ll aim for Snellville tomorrow evening but it’s very ambitious.
 First food stop in Crawfordville?
 Eighteen miles away.
 I could finish these hot dog rolls and cooked ham before I head off.
 Time for sleep.

 This entry was posted on Tuesday, August 22nd, 2006 at 9:12 am and is filed under Cycle Across America.
 You can follow responses via my RSS 2.0 feed.
-You can leave a response or trackback from your site.
+Both comments and pings are currently closed.

 |Top | Content|